Gazklkr/User-Behaviour-Analysis/README.md

 # User-Behaviour-Analysis
-Practice projrct using PowerBI, cross-checked using MYSQL
+Practice project using PowerBI, cross-checked using MYSQL